nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-optimized:** Pertaining to optimization at the nanoscale, relevant to the function of nanofertilizers.

-### Expanded Definition and Usage\nNanofertilizers are gaining traction as a means to address the challenges of conventional farming, such as nutrient runoff, soil degradation, and the need for higher crop yields to meet global food demands.
+### Expanded Definition and Usage:
+Nanofertilizers are gaining traction as a means to address the challenges of conventional farming, such as nutrient runoff, soil degradation, and the need for higher crop yields to meet global food demands.
 By using nanotechnology, these fertilizers can directly target the plant roots, improving nutrient uptake and efficiency, which is particularly beneficial in nutrient-deficient soils.
 Additionally, the reduced particle size and customized formulations of nanofertilizers lead to less environmental impact and lower input costs for farmers.